Evan-Sa/harvest4ir/README.txt

 Not that, some AV detect winpmem as a malware.
 Be sure the client will allow this tool.

 When the collect is over, a cyphered archive is created.
-The password is : harvester4ir This archive is created with the extension .cab
+The password is : harvester4ir This archive is created with the extension .cab but it is a rar file.